The short answer

 Aeredium is testnet-stage.
 The architecture is defined, the chain is running, the tokenomics are published.
 Here is what comes next and what to watch for:

 • Mainnet launch: The primary catalyst.
 Exchange listing, full production throughput, and live institutional use cases all follow mainnet.
-No official date is published yet.
-This is the milestone to track.
+Confirmed for August 2026 per the official AERKey product page.

 • AER exchange listing: Follows mainnet.
 The tokenomics allocate a 40M AER Public Liquidity pool specifically for CEX and DEX pairs.
 Subscribe for the listing alert →